-It is clear that Rushcliffe Borough Council cannot deliver our priorities alone and as such, we are committed to working effectively with partners to deliver objectives which meet the changing needs and expectations of our residents.
-If you think you can help us to deliver on these priorities please come and talk to us.
+It is clear that the Borough Council cannot deliver its priorities alone and as such, we are committed to working effectively with partners to deliver our vision and priorities.

-Information about the joint homelessness review and strategy we carried out with Broxtowe and Gedling Borough Councils, and about the South Notts Inter-agency Homelessness Forum.
+This section contains information and links in relation to the joint homelessness review and strategy we carried out with Broxtowe and Gedling Borough Councils.
+It also contains information about the South Nottinghamshire Inter-agency Homelessness Forum.

-We have to carry out a full review of homelessness in our borough at least every five years, and put in place a strategy to:
+The Council is required to carry out a full review of homelessness in the borough at least every five years, and put in place a strategy to: